isw-kudos/huddo-docs/docs/ccm-migrator/update.md

 ![Updating - step 2](/assets/ccm-migrator/update02.png)

-Click "Next" at the bottom of each subsequent screen, leaving all options at the default, then click "Finish" upon reaching the "Step 3: Summary" stage.
+Click "Next" at the bottom of most subsequent screens, leaving all options at the default, except that you may need to enter the JNDI name for the Filenet Object Store database at "Step 3: Map resource environment references to resources".

+Click "Finish" upon reaching the "Summary" stage.
+This may be labelled as "Step 3" or "Step 4" depending on whether you needed to enter a JNDI name as above.

 ![Updating - step 3](/assets/ccm-migrator/update03.png)